 3.1 Pharmacokinetic and pharmacodynamic properties of degludec

 Degludec is a long-acting, once-daily basal insulin.
 When injected, degludec forms a subcutaneous depot of multi-hexamers, from which monomers slowly and continuously dissociate [26].
-It has a half-life of more than 25 hours (compared with approximately 12 hours for IGlar U100 and insulin detemir), and provides a consistent and stable blood glucose-lowering profile over each 24-hour dosing interval [26-28].
-This profile results in the within-person day-to-day variability of the overall glucose-lowering effect being four-fold lower with degludec than with IGlar U100 [29], and twice as low compared with IGlar U300 [30].
+It has a half-life of more than 25 hours (compared with approximately 12 hours for IGlar U100 and 5–7 hours for insulin detemir), and provides a consistent and stable blood glucose-lowering profile over each 24-hour dosing interval [26-28], as well as relatively low day-to-day variability in the pharmacodynamic profile compared with other basal insulins [29][30].
 The within-day variability in the glucose-lowering effect of degludec has also been found to be lower by 40 and 37% compared with IGlar U100 and U300, respectively [30].
 This reduction in glucose-lowering variability is likely to be associated with the significantly lower risk of overall hypoglycemia compared with IGlar U100, as demonstrated in the SWITCH [31, 32], DEVOTE [33] and BEGIN [34] trials.
 By contrast, morning administration of 0.4 units/kg/day IGlar U300 in individuals with type 1 diabetes (T1D), provides less fluctuating 24-hour pharmacodynamics and more even pharmacokinetic profiles compared with degludec 100 units/mL [35].

 3.2 Pharmacokinetic and pharmacodynamic properties of liraglutide